1andDone/blackjack/README.md

 # blackjack

-Blackjack simulation between a dealer and player(s) where the user is able to change the house rules as well as the betting, playing, and card counting strategies for each player(s).
+Blackjack simulation between a dealer and as many as 7 players where the user can fully customize both the house rules as well as multiple facets of an individual player's gameplay and strategy.
+The simulation plays through a user-specified number of shoes so long as at least one player seated at the table has sufficient funds to continue to play.
+Default statistics and visualizations are produced each simulation.

 ![Blackjack](/documentation/blackjack.jpg?raw=true)